Variable resistance training is one of the most underrated training patterns that most of the people have never followed.

 4# Injury prevention

 Your muscles are naturally stronger at certain parts of a lift and certain ranges are more vulnerable to injuries.
+Most of the Benchpress, Squat, and Deadlift accidents happen at the lowest position.

 Combining chains or bands with your resistance training can help in preventing injuries by reducing the resistance at the weakest part of lift.